-This approach streamlines delegation of restore capabilities: instead of multiple role assignments and restore scope fine-tuning, Enterprise Manager administrator can simply provide users with a link to Veeam Self-service File Restore portal - web UI displaying exactly the controls required for file-level restore of the protected machines.
+Veeam Backup Enterprise Manager streamlines delegation of restore capabilities: instead of multiple role assignments and restore scope fine-tuning, Enterprise Manager administrator simply provide users with local administrator rights a link to Veeam Self-Service Portal — a web UI that displays the controls for file-level restore of the protected machines.

 - The account has local administrative rights for the required machine guest OS, local user rights are insufficient.